scipopt/rubberband/README.md

 ## Documentation

-To build the documentation run the following commands:
+To build the documentation run the following commands from inside the virtualenvironment:

 ```
 cd doc